-In this report on Mandatory Inclusionary Zoning, ANHD examines new residential development, cityinitiated rezonings, and inclusionary designated areas from 2002 to 2013 as the basis for future private market-driven MIZ affordable housing development.
+In this report on Mandatory Inclusionary Zoning, ANHD examines new residential development, city-initiated rezonings, and inclusionary designated areas from 2002 to 2013 as the basis for future private market-driven MIZ affordable housing development.

-ANHD's analysis concludes that the new MIZ policy as currently outlined by the de Blasio administration could create an estimated 13,800 affordable housing units over the next 10 years.

-The current de Blasio administration could also revisit the previous Bloomberg rezonings and convert all the voluntary Inclusionary Housing Program designated areas into Mandatory Inclusionary Zoning areas.
-We estimate that this could guarantee at least 1,200 additional affordable units in those limited designated areas.
+- ANHD's analysis concludes that the new MIZ policy as currently outlined by the de Blasio administration could create an estimated 13,800 affordable housing units over the next 10 years. - The current de Blasio administration could also revisit the previous Bloomberg rezonings and convert all the voluntary Inclusionary Housing Program designated areas into Mandatory Inclusionary Zoning areas.
+We estimate that this could guarantee at least 1,200 additional affordable units in those limited designated areas. - The City lost out on an estimated 8,000 affordable housing units in the rezoned areas because the Inclusionary Housing program was voluntary and limited to small geographic areas.